 PPMS may be diagnosed if you have at least one brain lesion, at least two spinal cord lesions, or an elevated immunoglobulin G (IgG) index in your spinal fluid.

-Also, unlike other forms of MS, PPMS may be evident if you have had symptoms for at least a year without remission.
+Also, unlike other forms of MS, PPMS may be evident if you’ve had symptoms that continuously worsen for at least a year without remission.

 4. What exactly are lesions in PPMS?